 OVERHEAD / FLATLAY

-Digressing slightly, I picked this set of cutlery up a while ago for a couple of pounds as I thought the style of them was amazing.
+Digressing slightly, I picked a modernist set of cutlery up a while ago for a couple of pounds as I thought the style of them was amazing.
 They’re extremely simple, modernist and geometric and definitely have the look!
-They have ‘Air France’ stamped on them very subtly and when I looked them up recently and they were designed by Raymond Loewy a French American industrial designer.
+They have ‘Air France’ stamped on them very subtly and when I looked them up recently and they were designed by Raymond Loewy a French-American industrial designer.
 I will be picking up some more soon of varying designs, I think this time I will have to pay a little more though.
 You can always check out our prop range, by looking at the Prop Cupboard.

 INTERIOR STYLE / LIFESTYLE